-INTRODUCTION: Objective: Early puberty is development of secondary sex characteristics earlier than the expected normal age range.
-We considered that the frequency of early puberty increased during the COVID-19 lockdown and aimed to show the clinical, demographic characteristics of the cases and the change in its incidence.
+INTRODUCTION: Early puberty is development of secondary sex characteristics earlier than the expected normal age range.
+We subjectively observed an increased frequency of early puberty during the Coronavirus disease-2019 (COVID-19) lockdown and aimed to show the clinical, demographic characteristics of the cases and the change in its incidence.

-DISCUSSION AND CONCLUSION: Conclusions: In our study, the frequency of CPP and RPP cases were significantly increased during the COVID-19 pandemic possibly due to the environmental changes
+DISCUSSION AND CONCLUSION: In this cohort, the frequency of CPP and RPP cases were significantly (p<0.001) increased during the COVID-19 pandemic, possibly due to environmental changes.